intelowlproject/IntelOwl/docs/source/Contribute.md

 You may want to look at a few existing examples to start to build a new one, such as:

 - [shodan.py](https://github.com/intelowlproject/IntelOwl/blob/develop/api_app/analyzers_manager/observable_analyzers/shodan.py), if you are creating an observable analyzer
 - [malpedia_scan.py](https://github.com/intelowlproject/IntelOwl/blob/develop/api_app/analyzers_manager/file_analyzers/malpedia_scan.py), if you are creating a file analyzer
 - [peframe.py](https://github.com/intelowlproject/IntelOwl/blob/develop/api_app/analyzers_manager/file_analyzers/peframe.py), if you are creating a [docker based analyzer](#integrating-a-docker-based-analyzer)
+- **Please note:** If the new analyzer that you are adding is free for the user to use, please add it in the `FREE_TO_USE_ANALYZERS` playbook in `playbook_config.json`.

 After having written the new python module, you have to remember to: